 Slow cooker hamburger soup is a hearty, warm, comforting bowl of kid-friendly food.
 It cooks up easily in a slow cooker, making it an easy weeknight meal.

 A PSA from Pass the Sushi…

-I’m not a parent, I don’t play one on TV or ever plan on being on in reality to anything more than my 4 legged furry babies.
-But I do work with a lot of kids on a regular basis and spend a lot of time trying to gear them towards content that has been rated by people higher up on the parenting chain for their protection.
+I’m not a parent, I don’t play one on TV or ever plan on being one in reality to anything more than my 4 legged furry babies.
+But I do work with a lot of kids on a regular basis.
+I spend a lot of time trying to gear them towards content that has been rated by people higher up on the parenting chain for their protection.

 But as our world has become smaller we have been exposed to the harsh realities that even our heroes falter, violence is extreme and there are things that happen that no one should have to experience.
 Sadly, with the world being smaller and these truths being in our face every day, the plight of our iconic heroes has grown up too.

 Walking Dead has to be my easiest example.
 I love Walking Dead.
 Robert Kirkman wrote (and is writing) a great story that ultimately questions the choices and consequences of those choices on a base level.
 And those choices and consequences are not good.
 Now that the comic has been transformed to a gore driven television show meant to bring shock and awe to the viewers, hundreds of people have come in looking for the comic.
 Some of them being children.

 The store covers murder, rape, cannibalism, dismemberment, sex and the hard choices people are some times forced to make.
 Once again, I am not a parent.
 This post is not my attempt to stand on a pulpit and tell you how to raise your children.
 Some of you may feel your children are mature enough to handle these topics, and even if they are, should they?

 Please keep in mind that comics, shows, and other forms of entertainment are rated because people asked for it.
 People wanted an easy way to distinguish whether the content was acceptable for the audience.
 Now that it’s there, please don’t ignore it.